Company formation in Switzerland

 Basic requirements

-- Having a legal address in Switzerland.
-The company must have an actual office in the country.
+- Having a legal address in Switzerland: The company needs an office in the country.

-Setting up a company in Switzerland is a complex process that requires attention to detail and an understanding of local legislation.
-Therefore, many entrepreneurs use the services of local law and consulting firms.
-The right approach and careful planning will help you avoid potential difficulties and ensure a successful business start in one of the most stable and prosperous economies in the world.
+Setting a firm in Switzerland is complicated and requires much attention to detail, not to mention some understanding of the local legislation.
+That is why many entrepreneurs use services of local law and consulting firms.
+A proper approach and thoughtful planning will help to avoid possible difficulties and make your business start successful in one of the most stable and prosperous economies of the world.

-Legal address is the official address of a company that is registered with government agencies and is used for legal correspondence, tax notifications, and as a registered place of business.
-This address is entered in the Commercial Register and is publicly available information.
+The legal address means the official address of a company that is communicated to all state and public authorities, while it also serves for cases of legal correspondence, notifications of taxation, and as a place of registration of the place of business.
+This address will be reflected in the Commercial Registry and is therefore also public information.

 Need for a legal address in Switzerland